aaomidi/ContainerScale/README.md

 ## Configuration

-### Flags
+### Available Flags

+The flags you can use to configure the plugin is:
 ```
 AuthKey         Required  Authentication key from tailscale.
 TailscaledFlags Optional  Extra flags to run with `tailscaled`
 TailscaleFlags  Optional  Extra flags to run with `tailscale up`
 ```

+### Docker

+Docker does not use [CNI].
+Support for a docker network plugin is tracked in #1.

 ### Podman
+#### Netavark

+[Netavark] is a new networking model that the Podman team is adopting as the default networking system.
+Support for a [Netavark] plugin is tracked in #2.

+#### CNI
+First you need to make sure that Podman is running with CNI networking:

+1. Open `/etc/containers/container.conf`.
+2. Find the line that starts with `#network_backend`.
+3. Uncomment it and change it to `network_backend = "cni"`.

-You will need to create a new `conflist` network configuration.
+Second, you need to create a new network configuration.
 You can do this at the user level.

 ```bash
 touch ~/.config/cni/net.d/99-containerscale.conflist